 The field of oil exploration is still one of the most important for Resinex.
 During 2012, we signed a major partnership with Polarcus, a company listed on the Oslo Stock Exchange, but with operational headquarters in Dubai, which creates seismic analysis in the sea with its own fleet of vessels.
-The two companies have studied and developed an innovative buoy, designed specifically for the study and the data transmission.
+The two companies have studied and developed an innovative tail buoy, designed specifically for the study and the data transmission.
 Resinex has developed new moulds and created the prototype, following step by step, all the technical specifications of the customer.

 The buoys will be used in the course of study of the seabed, to detect the presence of oil fields.
 At regular intervals the sound waves generated by underwater air compressed explosions will be gathered by the instruments positioned on the floats and then transmitted to the main vessel.
 About twenty prototypes were made and then placed along the west coast of Norway for a series of tests.
+The supply started in 2012 and has continued in the following years.